iotaledger/iota-wiki/internal/learn/about-iota/tangle.md

 ### The Tangle

-The Tangle is a network of parallel processed transactions.
-These parallel transactions form the "front" of the Tangle and offer multiple points for newly issued transactions to attach to.
-There are no block producers, and it is enough to issue your transaction to any node to imprint into the Tangle.
+The Tangle is a network of parallel processed messages.
+These parallel messages form the "front" of the Tangle and offer multiple points for newly issued messages to attach to.
+There are no block producers, and it is enough to issue your transaction to any node so it would wrap it into a message and attach it to the Tangle.

 IOTA is a leaderless protocol.
-Multiple nodes attach multiple transactions to multiple points of the Tangle at the same time.
+Multiple nodes attach multiple transaction messages to multiple points of the Tangle at the same time.
 IOTA has no bottlenecks, no middlemen, and no fees.

 ![An animation of the Tangle where the passage is much wider and allows multiple transactions at a time.](/img/learn/tangle-bottleneck.gif)